De Bruyne at Liverpool? How Genk's 'trampoline for talent' could have landed Belgian at Anfield | Goal.com

 News emerged that Liverpool and Genk had agreed a four-year “co-operation” deal which would, in theory, see the clubs work together with regards to scouting, loans and the recruitment of non-EU players.

-Degraen was a former agent and had been recommended to Liverpool by Damien Comolli, who was then the sporting director at French club St Etienne but who would later hold the same position at Anfield.
+Degraen was a former agent and had been recommended to Liverpool by Damien Comolli, who was then the sporting director at French club Saint-Etienne but who would later hold the same position at Anfield.

 At the time, Degraen explained the benefits of the partnership.